War

 2 min read

 What purports to be a fire burning at the Krymskaya oil pumping station in Krymsk, Krasnodar Krai overnight on April 9, 2026.
-(Astra/Telegram)
+(ExilenovaPlus/Telegram)

-An electrical substation on the territory of the Krymskaya oil pumping station caught fire as a result of the strike, the outlet reported.
+The independent Telegram channel Astra reported that an electrical substation on the territory of the Krymskaya oil pumping station caught fire as a result of the strike.

-Kondratyev claimed that drone debris fell on a field in the suburbs of Krymsk and on the territory of an "enterprise."
+Kondratyev said drone debris fell on a field in the suburbs of Krymsk and on the grounds of an "enterprise."

 Krymsk is located about 115 kilometers (70 miles) from Ukraine, east of Russian-occupied Crimea.

-Ukraine regularly strikes military infrastructure deep within Russia and occupied territories in an effort to diminish Moscow's capacity to continue waging war on Ukraine.
+Ukraine regularly strikes military infrastructure deep inside Russia and the occupied territories in an effort to diminish Moscow's capacity to continue waging war on Ukraine.

 Kyiv considers these facilities to be valid military targets, as the energy sites provide fuel and funding for the Kremlin's war machine.